robindotis/contented/docs/docs.md

 ### Files

-This is a list of specific files that you should not touch unless you know what you are doing.
+This is a list of specific files.
+You can edit them, but be sure you understand what you are doing.

 | Page | Description |
 | --- | --- |